GaganGoswami/notes/Vibe-Prompts/Video-Scripts/ProposalAI-video-script.md

 **Tone**: Innovative, exciting, game-changing

 **Speaking Script**:
-> "This is where Proposal Intelligence Assistant becomes truly revolutionary.
+> "This is where ProposalAI becomes truly revolutionary.
 Our AI content generation doesn't just save time - it helps you create more compelling, targeted proposals."

 **Demo Actions**: